GAM-team/GAM/docs/GamUpdates.md

 See [Downloads](https://github.com/taers232c/GAMADV-XTD3/wiki/Downloads) for Windows or other options, including manual installation

+### 6.67.39

+Added option `wait <Integer> <Integer>` to `gam create datatransfer` that causes GAM to wait for the transfer to complete.
+The first `<Integer>` must be in the range 5-60 and is the number of seconds between checks to see if the transfer has completed.
+The second `<Integer>` is the maximum number of checks to perform.
+By default, GAM does not wait for the transfer to complete.

 ### 6.67.38

 Added option `tdnotify [<Boolean>]` to `<ToDriveAttribute>` that causes GAM to send notification